Wisconsin Laws and Incentives

-The Wisconsin Department of Administration (DOA) is offering grants for the replacement of eligible public transit buses to administer funds awarded through the Volkswagen Clean Air Act Civil Settlement.
+The Wisconsin Department of Administration (DOA) offers grants for the replacement of eligible public transit buses.
 Funding is available for the replacement and scrapping of model year 1992-2009 heavy-duty public transit buses with new replacement diesel or alternative fueled buses.
-For more information, including how to apply, see the Wisconsin DOA VW Mitigation Program page.
+The program is funded by Wisconsin’s portion of the Volkswagen Clean Air Act Civil Settlement.
+For more information, including how to apply, see the DOA VW Mitigation Program page.

 Renewable Fuel Producer Excise Tax and Inspection Exemption

 The first 1,000 gallons of renewable fuel that an individual produces each year are exempt from the motor vehicle fuel excise tax, the petroleum inspection fee, and any petroleum inspection requirements not required under federal law.
 These exemptions only apply if the fuel is used in the individual's personal vehicle and is not sold.
 An individual may also produce renewable fuel for personal use without a business tax registration certificate or a motor vehicle fuel tax license.
-For more information see the Wisconsin State Energy Office Wisconsin Funding website.
+For more information see the Wisconsin Department of Revenue Motor Vehicle Fuel Tax website.
 (Reference Wisconsin Statutes 78.01(2n) and 168.05(6))